Makenna Myler: Star Runner and Now Mother

 “I hate the term bounce back because I want to be a different person and I want to change…I hope this baby brings a lot of growth and change.”

 With dreams of being an olympic athlete representing America, Myler will have people all over the world waiting to see her next accomplishment.
-So, if you need motivation to run, think about Makena Myler who went beyond expectations and proved herself a star.
+So, if you need motivation to run, think about Makena Myler who went above and beyond expectations and proved herself a rockstar.

 Free to use, no attribution required.